danielemalitesta/Graph-Based-RecSys/README.md

 # Graph-Based Recommendation
 _A gentle introduction to recommender systems working with and on graphs._

-Slides for the guest lecture on "Graph-Based Recommendation" as part of the course of "Machine Learning in Network Science" (held at CentraleSupélec and coordinated by Prof. Fragkiskos Malliaros) and at Cognism.com (invited by Felice Merra).

 ### Abstract

 Most of today’s data is structured as nodes connected through edges forming graphs, from molecules and drugs to traffic flows and social networks.
 The same applies to data stored on popular online platforms (e.g., Amazon, Netflix, X, Booking.com) which host vast and heterogenous catalogues of products or services enjoyed daily by different customer segments.